PhD Candidate in Logistics 4.0 Systems, Assistive Technologies and Human Factors

-We have a vacancy for a PhD candidate at the Production Management Research Group at Department of Mechanical and Industrial Engineering.
+We have a vacancy for a PhD candidate on this topic: “Logistics 4.0 Systems: Assistive Technologies and Human Factors” (IV-189/19) at the Production Management Research Group.
 The position is within the area of smart production and logistics system, in particular the role of assistive technologies and human factors in industrial engineering.

 The position reports to Professor Fabio Sgarbossa

 The primary focus will be on developing knowledge on how new technologies and Industry 4.0 revolution provide new opportunities and solutions in the development of innovative production and logistics systems.
 Particular attention will be paid on the integration of human factors and assistive technologies (co-bots, augmented reality, immersive reality, others) in such systems.

 We are currently increasing our focus on technology-based innovations for the design and management of such systems, among other things by means of a Logistics 4.0 Laboratory.
 The PhD student will become part of a team developing and using this laboratory for research purposes.

 We are looking for a creative PhD candidate with strong interest in the application of digital technologies within the area of Production Management.
 We offer an exciting and challenging environment where you will perform your research in close collaboration with innovative industrial companies in Norway.
 The research will be oriented towards the challenges of these world-leading companies, and how they can be addressed by means of new technology.